ryanapples/gatsby-portfolio/README.md

 ## 💡 Learning React

 Gatsby utilizes React as its templating language.
-Find more information and documentation on their [Github](https://github.com/facebook/react/) or the [React website](https://reactjs.org/).
+Find more information and documentation on the [Github repo](https://github.com/facebook/react/) or the [React website](https://reactjs.org/).

 - **React:** A code library (built with JavaScript) for building user interfaces.
 It’s the framework that Gatsby uses to build pages and structure content.